0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 The development of mythical history began with the administration of kingdoms that went hand-in-hand with the invention of writing.
 Mythical history gives time an orientation, a direction, and imbues it with meaning and significance.
 The emergence of history necessitated a development beyond Mythical time to the temporality of **Irreversible time**.
-The linear trajectory of irreversible time presupposes the prospect of endless economic development linked to the production of surplus value, the
+The linear trajectory of irreversible time presupposes endless economic development the production of surplus value, the
 <span className="note"><small>Lowercase c-capital in this instance can take the form of money, labor, and time.</small>control of this value in the form of capital,</span>
-and the political management of the power that results.
+and the political management of the resulting power.
 Irreversible time is oriented around the succession of the nobility, and its measure of progress is determined by the number of successful successions.
 The Age of Kings was a profoundly **Historical society** in that social organization was underwritten by history.
 It was during this age that history had increasing proximity to everyday existence but the possibility of individual participation grew more elusive.